project: smart electricity meter with historic energy use

 # THIS IS THE CODE FOR THE DETAILED HISTORY GRAPH type: history-graph entities: entity: sensor.power_meter hours_to_show: 24 refresh_interval: 0

-Now comes a point about having a time graph of electricity use: a few years ago the time graph on my electricity monitor helped me discover unusually high usage – I tracked it down to an outbuilding where an immersion heater had been left switched on for two years.
-So the next part of this project is to set a routine (or ‘automation’) to alert of unusual electricity use.
-I’m still thinking about it, so meanwhile, find out how to create automations that do this.
+I find it’s well worth being able to see a time graph of electricity use: for example, a few years ago the time graph on my electricity monitor helped me discover unusually high usage – I tracked it down to an outbuilding where an immersion heater had been left switched on for two years.
+So I may to create a routine (or ‘automation’) to alert of unusual electricity use.
+I’m still thinking about which alert might be useful.
 Here’s one automation project.

-The lovely onzo meter (ebay £8.50) uses a clamp on the mains cable.
+The lovely onzo meter (ebay £8.50 and upwards) uses a clamp on the mains cable.
 It provides a live reading of electricity use.
 Given its design and usefulness I suggest you own it if, like me, you don’t have a UK smart meter.
 The smart meters appear to be informative but I really want to see my energy use history.

 Commercial electricity monitoring kits may require you to subscribe to a service or depend on it.
-That’s not a good thing to do in the long term.
+That’s not much better than what I do myself so not good in the long term.
 For a couple of years (2014) I used the very reliable OWL Intuition.
 I sold the kit when OWL asked for a subscription.

 The kit at OpenEnergyMonitor is something I will consider if I decide to buy solar panels.